underrun/pybsddb/docs/introduction.rst

 .. $Id$

 ==============================================
-Berkeley DB 3.x & 4.x Python Extension Package
+Berkeley DB 4.x Python Extension Package
 ==============================================

 Introduction
 ------------

-This is a simple bit of documentation for the bsddb3.db Python extension module which wraps the Berkeley DB 3.x or 4.x C library.
+This is a simple bit of documentation for the bsddb3.db Python extension module which wraps the Berkeley DB 4.x C library.
 The extension module is located in a Python package along with a few pure python modules.